Lynsey has suffered from PMLE for years. She enjoys sharing hints and tips for others in the hope that they can find some relief.

 - While there has been speculation of the cause, there really is no particular reason that people suffer from this reaction.
 At least, nothing that has been scientifically proven so far.

 - Some people have family members that have it too, which suggests a genetic link.
 Some are the only ones in their family with it, which suggests otherwise.

 - Some people have autoimmune disorders in addition to PMLE, suggesting it is part of the associated symptoms of their autoimmune disorder.
 Yet, others don't have an autoimmune diagnosis.

-- Some can attribute the onset of symptoms with taking a new medication or from pregnancy or a change in diet.
+- Some can attribute the onset of symptoms to taking a new medication or from, pregnancy or a change in diet.
 Others can't pinpoint exactly what changed when it began.

 - Some people have had it for life; others have had it develop randomly later in life.

 As disappointing as it may be to hear, there is really no rhyme or reason why anyone gets PMLE, at least that we know of as yet.

 Can Anyone Get It?